Living a life of uncertainty until the roots of the problem are revealed.Karen Esbenshade

 Let’s put Christian to bed and focus on another character.

 The following fictitious encounter is an example.
 A story about a woman with a shameful past, repeating an unhealthy cycle into her adulthood.
-We don’t know what had happened or what is to follow.
-She is a woman who hasn’t had any healing and stuck somewhere in between.
+We don’t know what had happened in her past or what is to follow.
+She is a woman with a troubled past who hasn’t had any healing and stuck somewhere in between.

 A Fictional Encounter